 - Article about Casanova, in case you’ve wondered.

-Over Easter I visited my parents, and saw the inside of their new house for the first time (they’ve recently moved from the farm into the town).
-Here’s a sample photograph.
+Over Easter I visited my parents, who have now moved from the farm into the town, and saw the inside of their new house for the first time.
+Here’s a sample photograph:

-There are renovation plans in the works — the kitchen walls were painted while I was home, and many more changes lie ahead — so next time I visit the house might be more in their image.
-We did a variety of things while I was there, among them planting a wollemi pine in their back yard.
-You can see it near the centre of this photo.
+There are renovation plans in the works, so next time I visit the house might be more in their image.
+We did various things while I was there, among them planting a wollemi pine in their back yard.
+It’s near the centre of this photo:

-There’s an annual Easter art exhibition at Ardrossan, which we went to, and Dad liked one painting so much that he bought it.
+We went to an art exhibition held annually at Ardrossan, and Dad liked one painting so much that he bought it.
 What do you think of his taste?

 I stayed at my parents’ place until the following weekend, when we all drove to Adelaide for a friend’s wedding on Saturday 14th.
-Mum and Dad stayed around in Adelaide for a few days after that, and among other things we went out to the Festival Theatre.
+Mum and Dad stayed around in Adelaide for a few days after that, and among other things we went out to the theatre.

 - Richard Wiseman created an iPhone app that’s meant to influence your dreams.
 I don’t have an iPhone, but I’d try it if I did.
 Here’s some press coverage (ignore the silly aside about movies at the end).

 - The Kickass web application lets you simulate the destruction of a webpage using a spaceship.
-You can also design your own spaceship, and so I designed one based on Ed Yong‘s blog logo (suitable for destroying anti-science sites, etc.) Here it is.
+You can also design your own spaceship, and so I designed one based on Ed Yong‘s blog logo [Update: By which I mean, of course, the logo Ed had at the time of writing].
+Here it is.

 - On the fight against worm infections in India.